-The study results allow to provide a transdisciplinary synthesis communicative theory, (across information theory. philosophy, education and e-learning studies, semiotics, digital humanities) to disclose the following findings: the integrative theoretical and methodological bases of research of educational communication are defined; the innovative educational communication in the digital realm is parametrized in the conditions of global quarantine restrictions; the methodological framework of modeling innovative educational communication in the digital environment in the ontological, semiotic and cognitive planes is introduced; the macrostructure of innovative educational communication is identified as a set of linguistic, communicative, and instrumental innovations in the systemic unity of their reference correlation with substantial (ontological, epistemic, anthropological, technological) dimensions and elements of the global digital environment, the manifestation of which determines the phenomenological nature of the studied linguisticcommunicative sphere; the typology of cognitive scenarios of innovative educational communication in the digital environment is defined; the methods and tools for empirical measurability of the effectiveness of innovative educational communication in the digital environment are introduced; experimental verification of the effectiveness of innovative educational communication during the period of emergency quarantine restrictions are implemented; the principles of universality of interdisciplinary and transdisciplinary modeling of educational communication in the digital environment are identified; the anthropocentric bases of communication innovation in the field of education in the global digital environment are determined; the instrumental mechanisms of realization of innovative educational communication in the digital environment are systematized.
+The study results allow to provide a transdisciplinary synthesis (across communicative theory, information theory, philosophy, education and e-learning studies, semiotics, digital humanities) to disclose the following findings: the integrative theoretical and methodological bases of research of educational communication are defined: the innovative educational communication in the digital realm is parametrized in the conditions of global quarantine restrictions; the methodological framework of modeling innovative educational communication in the digital environment in the ontological, semiotic and cognitive planes is introduced; the macrostructure of innovative educational communication is identified as a set and communicative, linguistic. instrumental innovations in the systemic unity of their reference correlation with substantial (ontological, epistemic, anthropological, technological) dimensions and elements of the global digital environment, the manifestation of which determines the phenomenological nature of the studied linguistic-communicative sphere; the typology of scenarios of innovative educational communication in the digital environment is defined; the methods and tools for empirical measurability of the effectiveness of innovative educational communication in the digital environment are introduced; experimental verification of the effectiveness of innovative educational communication during the period of emergency quarantine restrictions are implemented; the principles of universality of interdisciplinary and trans-disciplinary modeling of educational communication in the digital environment are identified; the anthropocentric bases of communication innovation in the field of education in the global digital environment are determined; the instrumental mechanisms of realization of innovative educational communication in the digital environment are systematized.